Historical Apoplexy · State Legislative Adaptations · North Carolina

 guaranteed demand contracts;

-(e) Transition essential goods toward distribution through the
+(e) Transition essential goods toward distribution through

 143B-503.
-Distribution model — tiered by permanence.
+Distribution model, tiered by permanence.

-(1) The distribution of essential goods shall follow the resource
+(1) The distribution of essential goods shall follow the

-to need and tiered by permanence:
+which goods are distributed according to need and tiered by

 (a) Constant-need goods, including food and consumable